 Three of the highest paid footballers in the UK play for Manchester United.
 The results on the pitch in terms of trophies haven’t equalled the amount of money paid to these players but there is hope the club are on an upward trajectory under manager Ole Gunnar Solskjaer.

 Anthony Martial originally signed for the club from Monaco during Louis van Gaal’s short, unsuccessful time as manager.
 Signed in 2015 for £54m, Martial was labelled as a player for Manchester United’s future.
 Van Gaal couldn’t have been more correct.
 Martial starred for the club in 2019-20 as a central striker.
-He tallied a career high 17 Premier League goals.
+He tallied a career high 17 Premier League goals (and you can bet on his future with the latest Betfred promo code).

 Just 24, Martial earns £250,000-a-week.
 Martial is under contract until 2024 and Manchester United have an option for a further year.
 If he stays fit, Martial should only get better for the Red Devils.